 Diversification is not compulsory for a firm, unless it is using a group bank to hold client money, when the 20% restriction referred to below will apply.
 It is up to the firm to assess, based on the amount of client money it holds, whether it is appropriate to diversify the firm's client money.
+Although there is no prescriptive decision-making process, the firm should document and approve via their governance arrangement the basis on which it will diversify.
+In considering an appropriate basis to diversify, the firm should ensure that any criteria can be easily met.
+E.g., if review when CM > £Xm it is impossible to do that as firm may not be aware that limit was reached until later.
+The calculation should be considered over a period of time and not just at a point in time.

-Whatever assessment is made, the firm must periodically review its decision as to whether to diversify at all or to make adjustments to its third party banking partners being used to diversify the firm's client money.
+This policy should be appropriately disclosed.
+Whatever assessment is made, the firm must periodically review its decision as to whether to diversify at all or to adjust its third-party banking partners being used to diversify the firm's client money.